nben6405/sensors-wft/README.md

 # Raspberry Pi Embedded Data Acquisition System

-## Overview
-This project implements a fully automated embedded data acquisition system designed for experimental measurements and sensor monitoring applications.
-It integrates Raspberry Pi GPIO control, MCC DAQ analog acquisition hardware, real-time calibration mapping, and automated post-processing visualization into a single workflow.
+Fully automated data acquisition system designed for sensor measurement collection (specifically shock pots and brake pressure).
+It integrates Raspberry Pi GPIO control, MCC DAQ analog acquisition hardware, real-time calibration mapping, and automated post-processing visualization.

-The system enables reliable hands-off data logging where acquisition can be started or stopped via a hardware button while maintaining full data traceability and automated analysis output.
+The system enables hands-off data logging where acquisition can be started or stopped via a hardware button.
 I developed this to log data from various sensors while conducting wheel force transducer testing.
+Outputs CSV with calibrated data, CSV with uncalibrated data, YAML with calibration configs, and plots of calibrated data.

 ---